mohammed-io/react-native-onboard/README.md

 ```bash
 npm install react-native-onboard
 ```

 or

 ```bash
 yarn add react-native-onboard
 ```

 ## Quick start

 Place the `OnboardFlow` component anywhere in your app.
 It will automatically take up the entire screen.
+Three default behaviors are offered (`fullscreen`, `bottom-sheet`, and `inline`) and can be changed by changing the `type` property.
-To change the default behavior, see the [docs on supported props](https://docs.frigade.com/docs/components/highlevel).
+To change the
+default behavior, see the [docs on supported props](https://docs.frigade.com/docs/components/highlevel).

 ```jsx
 import { OnboardFlow } from 'react-native-onboard';

 const App = () => {

   return (
     <OnboardFlow
       pages={[